 Cosmetic Safety Substantiation (Section 608): Responsible persons must ensure and maintain records supporting "adequate substantiation" showing that a cosmetic product is "safe," and establishes a safety standard that products must meet to be marketed in the US.
 Cosmetic products that do not have adequate safety substantiation will be considered adulterated under section 601 of the FDCA.

-Cosmetic Labeling and Fragrance Allergen Transparency (Section 609): This section builds on the FDA's current cosmetic labeling requirements in three ways.
+Cosmetic Labeling and Fragrance Allergen Transparency (Section 609): This section builds on the FDA's current cosmetic product labeling requirements in three ways.
 First, MoCRA requires cosmetic product labels to include contact information through which the responsible person can receive adverse event reports; this requirement takes effect two years after the date of enactment of MoCRA.
-Second, MoCRA requires labels for professional cosmetics products to include the same information required of cosmetic products intended for sale to consumers and state that only licensed professionals may use the product; this requirement takes effect one year after the date of enactment of MoCRA.
-Third, MoCRA requires cosmetic labels to identify each fragrance allergen in a product once FDA issues the fragrance allergen rule discussed in Part IV below.
+Second, MoCRA requires professional cosmetics products labels to include the same information required of cosmetic products intended for sale to consumers and state that only licensed professionals may use the product; this requirement takes effect one year after the date of enactment of MoCRA.
+With the third cosmetic product labeling requirement, MoCRA requires labels to identify each fragrance allergen in a product once FDA issues the fragrance allergen rule discussed in Part IV below.

 Facility Suspension (Section 607): This section gives the FDA authority to suspend a facility's registration if it determines that a cosmetic product manufactured by that facility has a reasonable probability of causing serious adverse health consequences and other products manufactured by the facility may be similarly affected.
 Once suspended, a facility may not introduce any cosmetic products into commerce until its registration is reinstated.
 This authority is very similar to FDA's authority to suspend a food facility's registration, which was added to the FDCA in 2011.